-As used in the Stop Notice Act [48-2A-1 to 48-2A-12 NMSA 1978]:
+As used in the Stop Notice Act:

 A. "bond" means good and sufficient sureties executed by a corporate surety entity or cash collateral;

 B. "claimant" means any person entitled under the Stop Notice Act to give a stop notice for labor or materials furnished in connection with site improvement;